A2 Hosting packages run on the Apache web server. Get solutions and answers to your Apache configuration questions here.

 You can use Apache Server-Side Includes (SSI) to generate dynamic page content and more.
 Learn how in this article.

 There are certain scenarios where filenames may have different cases.
 For example, if you are migrating a site from Microsoft Windows, you may experience problems with filename case sensitivity.
 This article explains how to use Apache's mod_speling module to work around these issues.
-Please note that this article only applies to semi-managed products.
+Please note that this article only applies to unmanaged products.

 You can use .htaccess directives to modify the HTTP headers Apache sends to a client.
 Learn how here.